renich/lyrics/en/20140913-renich-there_is_no_time.rst

     Brother,
     I finally found you.
-    ... and went to fulfill his righteous calling.
+    ... and went to fulfill his righteous divide.